HoiJean/djangoforbeginners-book/manuscript/ch6.md

 path('post/<int:pk>/', views.BlogDetailView.as_view(), name='post_detail'),
 ~~~~~~~~

 That means in order for this route to work we must _also_ pass in an argument with the `pk` or primary key of the object.
 Confusingly `pk` and `id` are interchangeable in Django though the Django docs recommend using `self.id` with `get_absolute_url`.
-In other words, we're telling Django that the ultimate location of a Post entry is its `post_detail` view which is `posts/<int:pk>/` so the route for the first entry we've made will be at `posts/1`.
+So we're telling Django that the ultimate location of a Post entry is its `post_detail` view which is `posts/<int:pk>/` so the route for the first entry we've made will be at `posts/1`.

-Try to create a new blog post again at [http://127.0.0.1:8000/post/new/](http://127.0.0.1:8000/post/new/) and you'll find you are redirected to the homepage where the post appears.
+Try to create a new blog post again at [http://127.0.0.1:8000/post/new/](http://127.0.0.1:8000/post/new/) and you'll find upon success you are redirected to the detailed view page where the post appears.

 ![Blog new page with input](images/06_working_post.png)